-Students may only record a lecture if explicit permission is provided by the instructor or by Accessibility Services.
-Even if students have permission to record a lecture or lecture materials, students may not share, distribute, or publish any of the lectures or course materials, this includes any recordings, slides, instructor notes, etc. on any platform.
-Thus, no student is allowed to share, distribute, publish or sell course related content (instructor, or students) without permission.
+Students may only record a lecture if explicit permission is provided by the instructor or Accessibility Services.
+Even if students have permission to record a lecture or lecture materials, students may not share, distribute, or publish any of the lectures or course materials; this includes any recordings, slides, instructor notes, etc., on any platform.
+Thus, no student is allowed to share, distribute, publish or sell course-related content without permission.
 It is important to recognize that the Canadian Copyright Act contains provisions for intellectual property.
 The Academic Integrity Policy provides additional information on Keyano College's expectations from students as members of the intellectual community.